-Particularly good for programs focusing on: development, environment, health sciences, and agriculture
+Particularly good for programs focusing on: development, environment, health sciences, agriculture

 Declared a World Heritage Site by the United Nations, Toledo is a living museum, a preserved part of Spanish history where people still live, work, and play.

-Particularly good for programs focusing on: archeology, history, architecture, Spanish language
+Particularly good for programs focusing on: archaeology, history, architecture, Spanish language

 Amy Garwood-Díaz, Instructor-led Coordinator